 FOR TWO MONTHS, the Kapi Aga had known, by turns, abject terror, tremulous anticipation and delirious pleasure.

-He was a man with vivid imagination and he knew what they would do to him if his secret was discovered.
-But he could not stop now, even if one of God’s angels had descended to earth to give him a written promise, signed in gold by God Himself, that he would be caught.
+He knew what they would do to him if his secret was discovered.
+But he could not stop now.
 The sexual pleasure – and she was a beautiful woman, made doubly so by being forbidden – was only part of it.
-It was the confirmation of a manhood he thought he had lost.
-He told himself he could endure any death, as long as he died a man.

 Each Thursday afternoon, an hour before dusk, she would come to the garden to read her Qur’an.
-His whole week was precariously constructed around that dreadful, exquisite moment when he would turn the key in that rusted lock and enter the garden.
-Each time he pushed open the door he could never be sure if he would find Meylissa and her kittenish smile or his own soldiers, their razor-edged killic drawn.
+His entire existence now revolved around that dreadful, exquisite moment when he would turn the key in that rusted lock and enter the garden.
+Each time he pushed open the door he could never be sure if he would find Meylissa and her kittenish smile or his own soldiers, their razor-edged killiç drawn.
 Even as Head of the Palace Guard and Keeper of the Girls, he could not pull off his own dogs if he were discovered.

-The iron-framed door creaked open – Merciful God it sounded like a cannon shot in the silence of the Harem! – and he crept through, locking it behind him.
+The iron-barred door creaked open – Merciful God it sounded like a cannon shot in the silence of the Harem! – and he crept through, locking it behind him.
 He glanced up at the north tower.
-The only way they might be seen was from the room at the very top – it was from there he had first seen Meylissa himself – but he had just locked the door to those two rooms himself.
+The only way he might be seen was from the room at the very top – it was from there he had first seen Meylissa – but he had just locked the door to that room himself.

-Then why did he feel as if every member of the Divan was watching him, while they sharpened the iron hooks that would tear him apart?
+He still felt as if every member of the Divan was watching him, were ordering the bostanji-bashi to sharpen the steel hooks that would tear him apart?

 The garden was shaded by high walls, the paths flanked by columns of white Paros marble and overhung with cypress and willow.
 It was always twilight here, though above the trees he could see the late afternoon sun catch the tiles on the minaret of the Harem mosque, turning them rose pink.

-He looked around for Meylissa, thought to find her hunched over her Qur’an as usual on a marble seat beneath the colonnades; but there was no sign.
+He looked around for Meylissa, thought to find her as usual on the marble seat beneath the colonnades, but there was no sign of her.
 He felt a thrill of fear.
 He held his breath and listened; the only sound was a lone nightingale calling softly in the willow branches above his head.

 Why wasn’t she here?